-Prioritised examination takes place in case of making an application by the legal representative in the interest of an unaccompanied child.
-In this case, the territorial body of the SMS shall lodge an application and proceed directly to the examination omitting the preliminary examination stage.131 A defence counsel, a psychologist and a pedagogue shall be involved in the procedure for recognising a child as a refugee or a person in need of complementary protection.132
+Prioritised examination takes place when a legal representative makes an application in the interest of an unaccompanied child (see Legal representation of unaccompanied children).
+In this case, the territorial body of the SMS shall lodge an application and proceed directly to the further examination, omitting the preliminary examination stage.
+152 A defence counsel, a psychologist and a pedagogue shall be involved in the procedure to recognise a child as a refugee or a person in need of complementary protection.
+153